Skip to content

 Why Do Wool Rugs Shed & How To Make A Wool Rug Stop Shedding

-One of the most frustrating things about woollen rugs is when they begin shedding, causing them to lose their original shape as well as feel.
-Shedding can not only damage the appearance of your woollen rug, but also cause mess and can even become dangerous if swallowed by pets or kids.
+One of the most frustrating things about woollen rugs is when they begin shedding, causing them to lose their original shape and feel.
+Shedding can not only damage the appearance of your woollen rug, but also cause a mess and can even become dangerous if swallowed by pets or kids.

-Fortunately, there are some simple and highly effective ways on how to make your wool pile rug stop shedding.
+Fortunately, there are some simple and highly effective ways to make your wool pile rug stop shedding.

 It’s worth noting that if you’ve recently purchased your wool rug, either from Rugs Direct or elsewhere, early shedding is common.
-However, if this continues for more than a few months, then there may be a few factors contributing to this.
+However, if this continues for more than a few months, several factors may be contributing.

 Before we continue, if you are in the process of buying a new wool pile rug due to your old one shedding too much and losing its fibre and comfort, why not take a look at our cosy wool and shaggy rug collection?
 Our wool rugs are designed with durability and comfort in mind, and you won’t find our rugs shedding after a few months!